|Getting to Bend

 Bikes For Your Tour

 Learn more about Cog’s rental bikes here.
 Please contact us ahead of time to make your reservation.
 Please note some bikes will include a pick-up/drop off fee for Cog Wild to go to the bike shop and get your bike.

-All rentals include a helmet, water bottle cage, gloves and a water bottle to keep.
+All rentals include a helmet and water bottle cage

 Shipping Your Bike